kotools/types/README.md

 Knowing that these types could be used in any type of API, this feature is essential for this library.

+See the [version catalog](gradle/libs.versions.toml) for more details about the tools used for building Kotools Types.

 ### Error handling agnostic

 Users should be responsible for deciding how to handle errors, not this library.